cmgoffena13/DE-Capstone-Portfolio-2/README.md

  - **Flink**: the de-facto tool for streaming with minimal latency.
 I had already worked with Spark, so I wanted to expand my skillset here.
  - **Iceberg**: Iceberg was created for streaming, gracefully handling appends.
 Works great with open source.
  - **Flask**: I am proficient in Flask web development and I wanted a web page so that I could easily adjust the stream inputs
+ - **InfluxDB**: I wanted to originally use Prometheus, but Prometheus doesn't support inserting of data, just scraping websites.
+Needed a time-series database that supported inserts from Flink, so decided on the popular InfluxDB
  - **Grafana**: Free dashboard tool designed for real-time data.
 I had already used Prometheus before, so it made sense to gain proficiency in Grafana since they work so well together.
  - **Docker**: great way to re-produce environments and easily create a network using docker-compose